 What is very important for parents to know is that during this time both sides of the body and brain need to be equally well developed.
 Babies and toddlers should not be right or left handed, but rather be given the opportunity through touch and movement experiences to develop both sides of the body equally.

 During this time the information coming to both hemispheres of the brain from the body’s sensory and motor systems is helping your baby and growing child to:-

 - Combine the two sides of their bodies in similar actions – laying those movement patterns down in their brains.
 These movement patterns are a prerequisite for the next level of brain and body development.
 The more experience of these movement patterns within each stage of development the better!

 - Develop a ‘picture’ of the body and an understanding of what the body can do.
 This is called body awareness and is a crucial building block and for future academic and sporting skills.
-Watch GymbaROO’s free video on how to help your baby develop Body Awareness here.
+Access GymbaROO’s free video on how to help your baby develop Body Awareness here.